Career Opportunities in the AI Education Sector: Your Guide to the Future of EdTech

 The Rise of AI in the Education Sector

 Think back to the first time you used a digital textbook.
 It was probably just a clunky PDF, right?
 Well, that era is over.
-Driven by the explosion of generative AI, the industry is moving toward dynamic, interactive learning ecosystems that actually talk back.
+Driven by the explosion of generative AI, the industry is moving toward dynamic, interactive learning environments that actually talk back.

 Companies like MagicSchool AI and Imagine Learning are leading the way.
 They aren't just "digitizing" old worksheets; they’re building tools that take the boring administrative weight off teachers' shoulders so they can actually focus on their students.